Victoria, British Columbia: Early European exploration (1770–1871)

 When news of the discovery of gold on the British Columbia mainland reached San Francisco in 1858, Victoria became the port, supply base, and outfitting centre for miners on their way to the Fraser Canyon gold fields, mushrooming from a population of 300 to over 5,000 within a few days.
 Victoria was incorporated as a city in 1862.
-In 1862 Victoria was the epicentre of the 1862 Pacific Northwest smallpox epidemic which devastated First Nations, killing about two-thirds of all natives in British Columbia.
+In 1862, Victoria was the epicentre of the 1862 Pacific Northwest smallpox epidemic which devastated First Nations, killing about two-thirds of all natives in British Columbia.
 In 1865, the North Pacific home of the Royal Navy was established in Esquimalt and today is Canada's Pacific coast naval base.

-In 1866 when the island was politically united with the mainland, Victoria was designated the capital of the new united colony instead of New Westminster – an unpopular move on the Mainland – and became the provincial capital when British Columbia joined the Canadian Confederation in 1871.
+In 1866, the island was politically united with the mainland, with New Westminster serving as the provisional capital of the new united colony.
+Governor Frederick Seymour opted to hold a vote in the newly formed Legislative Council to determine the location of a permanent capital, as to not anger residents of the island.
+Two rounds of voting were held, and Victoria was chosen in both, to the chagrin of the mainland.
+Seymour subsequently designated Victoria the colonial capital on May 25, 1868, and the city became the provincial capital when British Columbia joined the Canadian Confederation in 1871.